 Disposition Hearings are held to determine the consequences to be imposed upon the youth following a "true finding."
 This is the equivalent of a "sentencing hearing" for an adult.
 The judge may order the youth to be declared a ward of the Juvenile Court, and determine where and under what conditions the youth may live.
 For these hearings, the probation officer prepares and submits a written report to the Court.
 In the report, the probation officer makes recommendations to the Court concerning orders the judge may make to protect the community and rehabilitate the youth.
 The Court may order the minor to be returned to the parent(s)' or guardian's custody.
-Alternatively, the Court may order the minor to be removed from the parent's care and placed into custody.
-The Court may also order the minor to participate in counseling, complete community service work, provide restitution payment, lose the privilege of driving, forfeit certain rights affecting search and seizure, avoid association with specific individuals or groups, and adhere to a strict curfew.
+Alternatively, the Court may order the minor to participate in counseling, complete community service work, provide restitution payment, lose the privilege of driving, forfeit certain rights affecting search and seizure, avoid association with specific individuals or groups, and adhere to a strict curfew.
 Typically, a youth is placed "on probation" for one year.
 Probation may be extended if the youth violates the Court orders.